ViktorKewenig/mLLMs_Prediction/README.md

 ### Runtime
 Depending on the hardware runtime can vary.
 Assuming a standard CPU based desktop computer, extracting predictions with the given examples may take up to 2 hours for the larger LLaMA model.
 The expected output is a list with the label and a prediction score for each segment.
-All data analyses should not take longer than 1 hour to complete.
+No data analysis should not take longer than 1 hour to complete.